foo290/Django-Verify-Email/README.md

 * It then checks for user by that email.
 * If user exist, it then checks for token if it is valid for that user or not.
 * If the token is valid, it activates the user's account by setting is_active attribute to True and last_login to timezone.now().
-* If the token is alredy been redeemed or modified, you'll be redirected to a verification failed page.
+* If the token is alredy been redeemed or modified, you'll be redirected to a "verification failed" page.

 #### This whole process from generating HMAC hashed token for each user to verifying it for a unique user, is abstracted within the app 😃.